 This procedure is often done on an outpatient basis.
 However, some patients may require admission following the procedure.
 Ask your doctor if you will need to be admitted.

-You will be positioned on a table or other surface to allow the doctor access to the site(s) to be injected.
-The doctor will then identify the spot the needle needs to be placed, using palpation and/or imaging guidance.
-He or she will clean the area with antiseptic solution, and then the needle will be inserted at a specific depth to deliver the medication as close to the problematic nerve(s) as possible.
-Contrast material may be injected to confirm needle position prior to injection of medicine.
+You will lie on a table or other surface to allow the doctor access to the site(s) to be injected.
+The doctor will identify the spot where the needle needs to be placed, using palpation and/or imaging guidance.
+They will clean the area with antiseptic solution.
+They will insert the needle at a specific depth to deliver the medication as close to the problematic nerve(s) as possible.
+The doctor may use an injection of contrast material to confirm needle position prior to injecting the medicine.

-More than one injection may be required, depending on how many areas of pain you have or how large an area needs to be covered.
-The doctor will most likely tell you when he or she inserts the needle and when the injection is done.
+You may need more than one injection.
+This will depend on how many areas of pain you have or how large an area is involved.
+The doctor will most likely tell you when they insert the needle and when the injection is done.

 When finished, you will be allowed to rest for 15 to 30 minutes to let the medication take effect.
 The nurse will also make sure you don't have any unexpected side effects before you leave the doctor's office.